easy-games/chickynoid/README.md

 ## Is this compatible with FPS unlocking?

 Yes, although every extra frame you generate makes extra work for the server.
 It would be reasonable for the server to throttle you if you go over say, 200fps.
-Right now you'll start deliberately lagging if you go to 500fps, but that's just some test code right now.
+Right now you'll start deliberately lagging if you go past 120fps, but thats configurable.

-Also, the physics simulation produces ever so slightly different results at different framerates, so there is some debates about the correct way to go about this.
+Also, the physics simulation produces ever so slightly different results at different framerates (you can jump slightly higher, <0.5 stud).